Life Changing Tools

 New, different, and exciting can produce strong and lasting impacts.
 That special trip you went on could stay in your memory years later, but what you felt like 10 days ago when you woke up may not.
 That's based on the law of diminishing returns.
 An example is to use pictures to reprogramming (change) your subconscious mind.
 If you put a picture up on the wall, the first day is very affective, but within two weeks or so, you may not even notice it.
 It's still there and that's good, since your subconscious still sees it, but unless you draw emotion and intention into it, it becomes another picture on the wall.
 Try this experiment.
 When you are at home, close eyes and describe everything in your room.
 Do you remember everything?
 Now try moving a picture and see what happens.
 When you move a picture, your mind has to process its new location, and that gives the picture more attention.

-Visualization is where you see what to accomplish as if it has already happened.
+Visualization is when you see what to accomplish as if it has already happened.
 It's been done for years by many people, including athletes.
 See The No. 1 Habit Billionaires Run Daily (youtube) for a good overview.
+A vision board (google) is one tool to help you visualize what you want.

 See also (random order):